UTSCCSCC01/Conductor/doc/sprint2/SR1.md

 - Commit messages are clear and informative
 - Multiple reviewers for pull requests
 - Branch management follows git flow, one branch per task
+- Using reading channel to share resources with team members

 ## What are some harmful practices you should stop for the next sprint

 - Some stories rely on eachother and thus need to be finished first
+- Need to create a dependency graph in order to prioritise stories
+- Infrequent meetings

 ## What are some new practices that you might want to use for the next sprint

 - Testing for bugs and edge cases with unit testing
 - Time management, starting and finishing tasks earlier
+- CI/CD
+- More frequent meetings

 ## Participants